visualizevalue/mint/docs/ecosystem/themes.md

 ## Base

 ![The Base Theme](../assets/base-theme.png)
-The most barebones application with minimal styling.
+The barebones application with minimal styling.
+An example is running on [base.mint.jalil.cc](https://base.mint.jalil.cc).

 ## Zinc